denialromeo/danielmoore.us/about.md

 <a id="hobbies" href="javascript:;" id="dropdown3" target="_self"><b>Hobbies</b></a>
 <div id="instructions3" style="display:none;">
-{%comment%}
-    <p>If the ongoing recession gets bad enough, I may switch from web development to become a contract game engine programmer.</p>
-    <p>To be totally honest, I've not been that happy with my life in the U.S. The money's been great, but the people are pretty terrible.
-If this next recession's as bad as they say it'll be, I'm probably leaving.</p>
-{%endcomment%}
     <p>Some (long-term) planned open-source projects &ndash;</p>
     <ul>
         <li>A series of short films adapting the Mahabharata, focusing on the epic's political aspects.
 Low&#8209;cost but effective CGI.
 Darker-skinned actors, shot on location in India.</li>
-        <li>A desktop utility which continually records the screen and discards all but the last X seconds.
-Designed to capture otherwise lost rare gaming moments.</li>
         <li><a href="https://store.steampowered.com/app/474750/Reigns"><i>Reigns</i></a>, but you play as major figures from Chinese history.
 In-browser, HTML/CSS.</li>
         <li>Variants of <a href="https://store.steampowered.com/app/234710/Poker_Night_2/"><i>Poker Night 2</i></a> featuring famous political figures, classic fictional characters, and multiple card games.
 Mobile/in-browser/Steam, Unity.</li>
         <li>Something large-scale with a paid team of 3-5 people in India.
 Mobile/Steam, Unreal.</li>